 Recall, it’s always better to be over- than under-dressed, especially when you are a graduate student like I was when I attended my first conference as a speaker.
 In academia, business casual style wearing a dark, not pre-washed pair of jeans with a button-down shirt, blazer and dress shoes is totally appropriate.
-Guys may wear a tie, but at least in America I would always recommend to go for a bolero tie.
+Guys may wear a tie, but at least in America, I would always recommend to go for a bolero tie.
 They fit better in when everyone else wears a tie, because bolero ties are more expensive than fabric ties.
 They fit well in also when everyone else wears no tie at all.